bustammi/Analytical-Programming/README.md

-# Intro-to-Analytical-Programming
+# Analytical-Programming
 # Census Income Data Analytics Project (EDA) - MATLAB

-** The following MATLAB code purpose is to manipulate and extract the data from UCI Machine Learning Repository: Census Income Data Set.**
+**The following MATLAB code purpose is to manipulate and extract the data from UCI Machine Learning Repository: Census Income Data Set.**

 ## 1st Stage: Formulating a Question/Problem